Table of Contents

 Let’s try the first FREE 3rd party solution we come across ― Magento 2 Lazy Loading.

-As previously, we ran audit on product, category and home pages.
+As previously, we ran an audit on product, category and home pages.

 No significant changes have been achieved.
 The variations are within the uncertainty of measurement.